 This fun recipe for brain cupcakes in a mason jar make the perfect dessert for a zombie or Halloween party.
 Everyone will go crazy over these creepy brain cupcakes in a jar treats!

-Spooky Halloween treats always make fun party food and gifts!
-I’m so happy to show you this fun food idea that I collaborated on with the talented Kristan Roland.
+We all know that spooky Halloween treats always make fun party food and gifts!
+I’m so happy to show you this fun Halloween food idea that I collaborated on with the talented Kristan Roland.
 We hope to creep you out in a fun way by these Brains in a Jar Cake.
-Enjoy! ~ Amy
+Enjoy!

-It’s almost Halloween, so… Surprise!
-We made you Brains in a Jar Cake!!
+Brain Cupcakes in a Jar are the perfect Halloween party food!
+It’s almost Halloween, so… surprise!
+We made you Brains in a Jar!!
 Isn’t that just what you’ve been wanting?
 Obviously these are not real brains (much to the disappointment of our sons), but they’re close enough and are the perfect combination of creepy and gross.

-These fun cupcakes can be put together ahead of time, and would be great for a Halloween party dessert table or class party.
+These fun brain cupcakes can be put together ahead of time, and would be great for a Zombie party, a Halloween party dessert table or class party.
 Or you can do what I do and take one to your child’s teacher and say, “here’s a Brain in a Jar…and I look forward to my kid getting A’s on his work for the rest of the year…” and give a giant awkward *WINK*.
-Anyway… These treats are seriously easy to put together.

 - Small jars — I buy a box of half pint canning jars, but you can buy bigger ones if that’s what suits your fancy.

 - Seedless Raspberry Jam — Because blood doesn’t have seeds in it, mmmkay?